micahchoo/beehive_poster_viewer/docs/software.md

 We include a [copy of OpenSeadragon locally](../openseadragon-bin-1.1.1) in the git repo and on the web server.
 At time of writing, that was OpenSeadragon 1.1.1.
 To upgrade to a newer version of OpenSeadragon, you'd just add the new version to the git repo, and change the link in the viewer.html file to point to the new version -- we intentionally use version numbers in the directory we put OpenSeadragon in, so we can tell browsers to cache it forever, but if we upgrade OpenSeadragon the new version will be at a new URL.

-### Annotorious
+### Annotorious-OSD plugin

-[Annotorious](http://annotorious.github.io/) is another Javascript library, that is compatible with OpenSeadragon, for adding annotations to images.
+[Annotorious](http://annotorious.github.io/) is another Javascript library, that has a plugin for OpenSeadragon, for adding annotations to images.

-Currently, we only use Annotorious in our admin interface for defining region boundaries that will be cut and pasted into the narrative XML file.
-We may use it in the future to support additional features for end users.

 Our viewer.html file links out to annotorious hosted externally.
-For some reason, when I tried copying annotorious into our local repo/directory, I had trouble getting it to work.
-Since at the moment it's just an admin interface, i didn't spend any more time on it, and just left it this way.

 ### easyModal